mpiwg-chmap/chmap-public-maps/README.md

 # public-maps

-This project provides a list that contains 300+ public maps collected by CHMap project
+This project provides a list that contains 300+ public maps collected by CHMap project.

 ## Demos